 ‘You are not perfectly fine, Mr Potter,’ she snapped, placing the goblet next to his bed.
 ‘I am going to permanently label this bed as yours for next year.’

 ‘I feel fine?’
 Harry eyed the thick, chalky-looking liquid steaming in the goblet.
 ‘Maybe a little sore?’

 ‘You are the second student I have had in this wing in the last week suffering from the effects of the Cruciatus Curse.’
 Madam Pomfrey caught him looking at the goblet.
 ‘And yes, you will be drinking that down to the last drop!’

-Fleur… Harry glanced down the length of the ward, but the curtains were all drawn back against the walls and the beds covered in neat-folded sheets and pillows.
-I’m the only victim here.
+Fleur.
+Harry glanced down the length of the ward, but the curtains were all drawn back against the walls and the beds covered in neat-folded sheets and pillows.
+I’m the only one here…

 ‘What’s it for?’
-He sniffed the steam coming off the potion, winced, then coughed.
+He sniffed the steam coming off the potion, wincing and coughing.
 ‘Even the smell is awful.’

 Madam Pomfrey sighed and crossed her arms.
 ‘It’s everything your body needed the last week it spent sleeping off the effects of bouncing off the anti-apparition wands.’